whanley/RDF-tutorial/tutorial-text.md

 23. Toba Mogroby wife of Mogroby Jacob M.

 24. Moses Mogroby son of Mogroby Jacob M, born 10 Feb.
 98

-(and we can add one more name from the footnote:)

 25. Rev'd Dr. S C Ewing, ex US Consular Agent, who recorded information marked with an x on the 20th day of June 1888.